-When you visit Lima, Peru, you might be surprised to find out that you can swim amidst hundreds of sea lions in the Pacific ocean.
-I’m from the USA, where such an activity would only be allowed if experienced in the confines of a controlled place; such as an aquarium.
-Not in Peru—there, you can jump right into the sea lions’ natural habitat and play.
-Swimming with Sea Lions in Peru is possible via several guided tours, all of which claim that the activity is safe for all involved—the tourists and the sea lions.
+When visiting Lima, Peru, you may be surprised to discover that you can swim amongst hundreds of sea lions in the Pacific Ocean.
+I’m from the USA, where such an activity would only be allowed in the confines of a controlled environment, such as an aquarium.
+In Peru, however, you can dive right into the sea lions’ natural habitat and play.
+Swimming with sea lions in Peru is possible through several guided tours, all of which claim that the activity is safe for everyone involved, including the tourists and the sea lions.

 Table of Contents